KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

    {: .fs-3 .code-example}
 - Standard process:
   - Contact your team lead about the vacation plan
-  - Send an email to the client manager to ask for approval
+  - If you plan to take vacation for more than 1 day, please send an email to the client manager to ask for approval (you don't need clients' approval for PTO ≤ 1 day)
   - Send a meeting invitation to **ALL** KMK Global HEOR team members on the date you want to take vacation and select `Show As Free` in the ribbon
   - Go to calendar in your Outlook, change the meeting status to `Show As Out of Office` in the ribbon
   - Set up auto-reply email